DevCycleHQ/devcycle-docs/docs/sdk/features.md

 globally.
 Every function within the SDK will reach out to these edge workers and respond with extremely low latency.

-Cloud bucketing is required to use specific features such as (EdgeDB)[/platform/edgedb] and (Feature Opt-In)[/platform/advanced-targeting/feature-opt-in].
+Cloud bucketing is required to use specific features such as [EdgeDB](/platform/edgedb) and [Feature Opt-In](/platform/advanced-targeting/feature-opt-in).
 If you aren't using these features, then Local Bucketing is the recommended mode.